usefulalgorithm/bdev-op-test/README.md

 SpookyHash is chosen for its lightweight implementation and nice performance.

 The STX B+ Tree package is a set of C++ template classes implementing a B+ tree key/data container in main memory.
-It is written by Timo Bingmann under GPLv3.
+It is written by Timo Bingmann, and released under the Boost Software License, Version 1.0.

 ## Install